pillopk/tablefactory/docs/docs-table-events.md

 ###row-clicked
+Raised when a row is clicked, no matter was selected, unselected.
+Two parameters will be sended:
+- *record*: the data object of the row
+- *index*: index of the row selected (referenced to page)

+###row-dbl-clicked
-Raised when a row is clicked, no matter was selected, unselected, checked or unchecked.
+Raised when a row is double clicked, no matter was selected, unselected, checked or unchecked, checked or unchecked accordingly with options specified in [data](docs-configuration-table.md#selection-modes) section of configuration.
 Two parameters will be sended:
 - *record*: the data object of the row
 - *index*: index of the row selected (referenced to page)

 ###clear-selection
 Raised when the selection of the table is cleared, by the table button, refresh button,